 What does a wedding planner do?
 Well, they can do everything that you would do yourself, and perhaps a little more.

 A wedding planner can help with every aspect of your wedding.
 They’ll help you locate the ideal venue and sort your dates.
 They can coordinate catering, entertainment, DJ, florists, photographers, make up, hairdressers and wedding cars.
-Your planner will manage your guest list, organise the stationery and send out the invitations, chase late replies, answer queries and find Great Aunt Alice a hotel room with accessible shower.
+Your planner will manage your guest list, organise the stationery and send out the invitations, chase late replies, answer queries and find Great Aunt Alice a hotel room with accessible shower, all within a cost that suits you.

 Your planner will meet you months before the wedding and spend time getting to know you and your partner, your ideas and must-have wedding plans.
 They’ll be able to suggest themes, make sure you understand the etiquette, liaise with every supplier and manage the calendar and budget for you.

 Organising a wedding can be a full-time job in itself, and if you’re already time-poor or don’t know where to start, your planner can take on every task.
 However, many wedding planners offer a partial service as well, tailoring the tasks they take on around the ones you have already started or want to choose yourself.
-This means you can be as involved in your big day as you want to.
+This means you can be as involved in your wedding planning as much as you want to.

 What does a wedding coordinator do?